-- A documented social and environmental impact assessment (SEIA) report. - ⇔ MAJOR
+- An independent social and environmental impact assessment (SEIA) undertaken through a participatory methodology including the relevant affected stakeholders shall be documented. - ⇒ MAJOR

-• A documented environmental and social management plan and operational procedures to avoid or mitigate identified negative impacts or potential impacts
+- A documented environmental and social management plan and operational procedures to avoid or mitigate identified negative potential impacts shall be developed and implemented. - ⇒ MINOR